Regulation A+: What Entrepreneurs Need to Know

 - Semi-annual reports, in which companies must provide unaudited financial statements as well as management discussion and analysis

 - Event reports, in which companies must file in the event of a material change to the rights of shareholders or to the nature of the business itself

 If the business has fewer than 300 shareholders of record, they may file to withdraw from these reporting requirements after the first annual report.
 On the flip side, if the company meets certain asset and number-of-shareholders tests and has a public float of more than $75M (held by non-affiliates) or annual revenue greater than $50M annually, the company will enter a two-year transition period to begin complying with the reporting requirements of fully public companies.

-10 companies have raised $34M+ on StartEngine via Regulation A+.
+300 companies have raised $125M+ on StartEngine.
 Want to learn whether Regulation A+ is right for your business?
-Visit the StartEngine website to learn more.
+Visit the StartEngine website to get started.